cmarshall108/libasynctasks/README.md

 # License

-libasynctasks is licensed under the "MIT License" for more info, refer to the [LICENSE](LICENSE) file.
+libasynctasks is licensed under the "
+BSD 3-Clause License" for more info, refer to the [LICENSE](LICENSE) file.